 A simple recipe which has an essential step: pre- cooking

-The ingredients are simple and genuine, but an essential step in the method makes taralli from Puglia unique: they are boiled in plenty of salty water before being baked.
-Without this passage, taralli result crunchy but not fragrant.
+The ingredients are simple and original, but an essential step in the method makes taralli from Puglia unique: they are boiled in plenty of salt water before baking.
+Without this step, taralli will be crunchy but not fragrant.
 Give it a try—with or without boiling—you may choose which one you like the best!

 Shape taralli with a sudden sharp movement

-- Set the temperature at 170°C (338°F) if you have the fan oven, increase the temperature by 10-20°C (50°- 68°F) in a static oven and carefully check for their doneness;
+- Set the temperature to 340°F (170°C) if you have a convection oven, increase the temperature by 50°- 68°F (10 – 20°) in a static oven and carefully check for doneness;

 How to make crunchy Italian Taralli from Puglia

 - 1/2 cup of dry white wine OR a mix of 2 ounces (60ml) of wine and 2-3 tablespoon (40-50ml) of water (100ml)

 - 1/4+1 tbsp of extra virgin olive oil (75ml)

-- 1 full tsp (about 10-15g) of fine salt
+- 1 full tsp of fine salt (about 10-15g)

 - 1 handful of coarse salt